UH System Policies and Procedures

 *For travel completions with no significant changes from the approved request, ONLY the Fiscal Administrator’s approval is required.
 For travel completions with significant changes from the approved request, approvals will be required from the Approving Authority (e.g. Traveler’s Supervisor and/or PI/Program Manager) and Fiscal Administrator.
 Significant changes are defined as:

-• Increase of 15% or more owed to the traveler or an increase of $75 or more
+• Increase of 15% or $75 or more owed to the traveler

 • Change in the method the travel is processed (e.g. UH Foundation, No-Cost, etc.)